ZW-xjtlu/exomePeak2/README.md

 Under the default settings, the linear models fitted are the regularized **GLM (Generalized Linear Model)** of NB developed by **DESeq2**.
 If one of the IP and input group has no biological replicates, Poisson GLMs will be fitted to the modification peaks.

-Explaination over the columns of the exported table:
+Explanation over the columns of the exported table:

 -   ***chr***: the chromosomal name of the peak.
 -   ***chromStart***: the start of the peak on the chromosome.